Teacher burnout is a real thing.

 What is a position you think you would enjoy as well as soar at?

-Is there another teacher who you think could and would compliment you as a teacher?
+Is there another teacher who you think could and would complement you as a teacher?

 Not your friend but someone who could balance you